Recillah-Khamala/Vet-Clinic-DB/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+> Give credit to everyone who inspired your codebase.

-I would like to thank Microverse for including this in the carriculum
+I would like to thank microverse for including this in the carriculum.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>